isabella232/docs_simplecollector/source/intro.rst

 .. _ngsimplecollector_purpose:

-**Simple Collector** - complex of Android application and nextgis.com settings for field data collections.
-It provider more simpler workflow than Formbuilder + Nextgis Mobile solution.
+**Simple Collector** is an Android application that uses nextgis.com Web GIS for field data collection.
+Simple Collector provides simpler workflow than Formbuilder + NextGIS Mobile at expense of flexibility.
+Simple Collector is super easy to use for surveyors and requires just a little bit a set up.

 .. figure:: _static/ng_simplecollector_mobile_1_ru.png